pypa/packaging.python.org/source/tutorial.rst

 ..
 [5] Beginning with Python 3.4, ``pyvenv`` (a stdlib alternative to
-       :ref:`virtualenv`) will create virtualenv environments with ``pip`` installed, thereby making it an equal alternative to :ref:`virtualenv`.
+       :ref:`virtualenv`) will create virtualenv environments with ``pip`` pre-installed, thereby making it an equal alternative to :ref:`virtualenv`.